merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 It uses `static_assert` which is not available in Solaris, I patched the code and could build it.

+---

-Who else helped me?
-ChatGPT. sometimes it provides too much information, but usually I brought my errors to it and it could help where to look/patch/fix/etc.
+Also, I used ChatGPT asking questions and copy-pasting errors.
+Sometimes it provided too much information, but it could help where to look/patch/fix/etc.

 ## Getting new certificates